Naum Faiq

-Naum Elias Yaqub Palakh (February 1868 – February 5, 1930), better known as Naum Faiq (ܢܥܘܡ ܦܐܝܩ, Naˁum Fayëq), was one of the founding fathers of modern Assyrian nationalism during the early 20th century.
+Naum Elias Yaqub Palakh (February 1868 – February 5, 1930), better known as Naum Faiq (ܢܥܘܡ ܦܐܝܩ, Naˁum Fayëq), was an Assyrian poet, journalist, and teacher, remembered as one of the founding fathers of modern Assyrian nationalism during the early 20th century.
 He was a teacher and writer throughout his life.
-As a Syriac Orthodox Christian, he emphasized the importance of unity among Syriac Christians and encouraged his community to depart from "tribal mentality."
+As a Syriac Orthodox Christian, he emphasized the importance of unity among Syriac Christians and encouraged his community to depart from "tribal mentality".

 Early life

-He was born in Diyâr-ı Bekr (present day Diyarbakir) in the Ottoman Empire and began his education there at the age of seven.
+He was born in Diyâr-ı Bekr (present-day Diyarbakır) in the Ottoman Empire and began his education there at the age of seven.
 After primary school, he attended the local high school that had been established by local "Brotherhood of Ancient Syrians".
 He spent 8 years at the school, where education was jointly in classical Syriac, Ottoman Turkish and Arabic.
 Naum also went on to learn several other languages, including Persian and basic French.
 After his parents died, he first lived with his older brother Thomas and then started teaching in a village near Diyarbakır in 1888.
 He also taught in Urfa, Adıyaman and Homs before returning to Diyarbakır.